Wigan Warriors: 1980–1996: Relegation, subsequent promotion, and most successful period

 In 1980, Wigan were relegated from the top flight for the first time in their history and Coslett was replaced by George Fairbairn as player-coach.
 During the second division season they recorded a record average attendance for the division of 8,198.
 Wigan won promotion back to the top flight the following season but Fairbairn lasted no longer than May 1981 before moving to Hull Kingston Rovers.
 Maurice Bamford took over as coach of Wigan before being sacked in May 1982 and was replaced by Alex Murphy.

 Maurice Lindsay came to Wigan in the early 1980s to join directors Jack Robinson, Tom Rathbone and ex-player Jack Hilton.
-Wigan became one of the first teams to go full-time professional in the league, this led to an upsurge in the fortunes of the club.
+Wigan became one of the first teams to go full-time professional in the league, leading to an upsurge in the fortunes of the club.

 Between February and October 1987, under new coach, former New Zealand coach Graham Lowe, Wigan won a record 29 games in a row as follows: 20 Division One matches, 3 Premiership Trophy matches, 4 Lancashire Cup matches, 1 Charity Shield final, 1 World Club Challenge Final.
 Wigan defeated Australian club Manly-Warringah 8–2 in front of a crowd of 36,895 at Central Park for an unofficial World Club Championship (though many who were at Central Park still claim the attendance was closer to 50,000).
 It was the first time an English club side had beaten a team of Australians at rugby league since the 1978 Kangaroo tour.
 After Lowe left in 1989, Australian John Monie, a former premiership winning coach with the Parramatta Eels, continued the success at Central Park.
 From 1988 to 1995 Wigan won the Challenge Cup 8 seasons in a row including their 27–0 win over St Helens in 1989, the first time any team had been held scoreless in a Cup Final at Wembley; this period was Wigan's most successful period to date.
 They also won the Championship seven times, League Cup four times, Premiership Trophy three times, Charity Shield twice and three World Club Championships.